mozilla/http-observatory/httpobs/docs/api.md

 ### Invoke assessment

 Used to invoke a new scan of a website.
 By default, the HTTP Observatory will return a cached site result if the site has been scanned anytime in the previous 24 hours.
-Regardless of the value of `rescan`, a site can not be scanned at a frequency greater than every 20 minutes.
+Regardless of the value of `rescan`, a site can not be scanned at a frequency greater than every three minutes.
 It will return a single [scan object](#scan) on success.

 **API Call:** `analyze`<br>
 **API Method:** `POST`